fastify/fastify-vite/docs/guide/getting-started.md

 For Vue and React users, [@fastify/vue](/vue/whats-included) and [@fastify/react](/react/whats-included/) are available as starting points featuring essential features from Nuxt.js and Next.js such as **SSR data fetching** and **seamless SSR-to-CSR navigation**, where client-side navigation and rendering takes over after SSR for the first render.

-These packages are implemented the same way, following the **universal route module** specification found in [Framework Shells](/guide/framework-shells).
+These packages are implemented the same way, following the specification found in [Core Renderers](/guide/core-renderers).
 And most importantly, these packages are implemented using only the hooks provided by **@fastify/vite**.

 ## A quick walkthrough